jdjakub/phd-thesis/ch-intro.md

 That being said, Smalltalk systems tend to run on VMs that are implemented in a separate lower-level language like C++.
 Fundamental infrastructure such as object layout and memory management is available only as opaque primitives from the point of view of Smalltalk.
 Thus, to change these aspects one must still switch to a different programming system and re-compile.

-Going further in the same direction as Smalltalk is the Combined Object Lambda Architecture or COLA \parencite{COLAs}.
+Going further in the same direction as Smalltalk is the \ac{COLA} \parencite{COLAs}.
 COLA makes said basic infrastructure self-supplied (Definition\ \ref{def:self-supplied}) so as to approximate a truly self-sustainable system.
-It is also designed to encourage domain-specific adaptations down to a small scale of "mood-specific languages" beyond the coarse-grained variation found with ordinary programming languages.
+It is also designed to encourage domain-specific adaptations (Definition\ \ref{def:dsa}) down to a small scale of "\acp{MSL}" beyond the coarse-grained variation found with ordinary programming languages.
 However, the architecture as described does not have much to say about the user interface or graphics, taking place instead in the world of batch-mode transformations of streams.

+\joel{
-# The Missing Synthesis
+## The Missing Synthesis

-The situation is that we can pick at most two from:

-1. GUIs with the potential for domain-specific graphical adaptation (Web, Smalltalk)
+We have given the above examples because they demonstrate some of our ideals from Section\ \ref{how-should-things-work}.
+Web browsers and Smalltalk exhibit GUIs with the potential for domain-specific graphical adaptation (Web, Smalltalk)
 2. Reliable, persistent naïve pokeability of state and behaviour (Smalltalk, COLA)
 3. Full self-sustainability with domain-specific languages (COLA)

 Why has a synthesis of all three not been achieved?
 Part of the difficulty is that programming is framed in terms of *languages* with a focus on parsed syntax and batch-mode transformations.
 This makes it an uphill battle to achieve even one of these three properties.
+}

+# Accidental Complexity Beyond Languages
+In our experience, the three most important sources of accidental complexity in programming are as follows:

+1. In order to make even a small change to a program, we must go to the source code which may require an entirely different language and way of thinking.
+We lack *Self-Sustainability.*
+2. We must describe graphical constructs with language in order to fit them into program code.
+This represents a lack of what we will soon define as *Notational Freedom.*
+3. We have to avoid syntax errors, escape certain characters, and write code for parsing and serialising.
+This represents a lack of what we will soon define as *Explicit Structure.*

+These are not quite observations about programming *languages.* Instead, they concern the wider environment of tools in which programming is performed, such as the editor interface and facilities for running the programs.
-It’s unfortunate that we conflate "coding" in a programming language with programming itself.
-This makes it hard to talk about the more general concept that contains alternative possibilities.
-We see *programming* as the ill-defined act of making a computer do things by itself.
-Coding, visual programming, programming by example and deep learning are some specific *means* by which to program.

-If we see programming as coding, then we unwittingly limit the scope of innovative ideas.
+It is important not to conflate "coding" in a programming language with programming itself.
+In this dissertation, we see *programming* as the general act of making a computer do things by itself.
+By this definition, coding, visual programming, programming by example and deep learning are some specific *means* by which to program.
+If we ignore this subtlety, we risk unwittingly limiting the scope of innovative ideas in the following ways:

-* Instead of seeking the right notation, interface or representation for the job---we seek the right *textual syntax* for the job.
-If we can't find one, the real reason may simply be that text is not well-suited to the job!
-Yet if text is all we know, it looks like an intrinsically hard job.
+* Instead of seeking the right notation, interface or representation for the job, we might seek the right *textual syntax* for the job.
+If we cannot find one, the real reason may simply be that text is not well-suited to the job.
+Yet if text is all we know, we will be under the false impression that it is an *intrinsically* hard job.
-* Instead of being able to make changes to a running program, we are stuck changing its source code and re-creating it.
-It is easy to make closed programs this way but hard to make open ones.
+* Instead of being able to make changes to a *running* program, we are stuck changing its source code and re-creating the program.
+It is easy to make "closed" programs this way and hard to make programs open to "re-programming" while running.
 * Instead of seeking a software *system* open to unanticipated changes as it runs, we might seek intricate *language* features that give flexibility only for *compiling* a program.

-This last point is the crux of the matter: we need a more general programming *systems* approach instead.
-In Chapters\ \ref{analysis} and\ \ref{tech-dims} we will discuss this and propose a systematic framework by which to analyse programming systems.
+A key problem is that there is no established term for this scope of programming research, and hence no body of work in which we may situate it.
+This is the crux of the matter: we need a more general programming *systems* approach instead.
+We will discuss this further in Chapter\ \ref{analysis} and use it in Chapter\ \ref{tech-dims} to propose a systematic framework by which to analyse programming systems.
 This framework will include three properties that are central to the dissertation and develop them in detail.
-We will now proceed to familiarise the reader with the basic outline of these three properties.
+We will now familiarise the reader with the basic outline of these three properties.

 # The Three Properties
 The goal at the end of Section\ \ref{how-should-things-work} is much too ambitious a scope to achieve in this dissertation.
-However, from Definitions\ \ref{def:naive-pokeability}--\ref{def:dsa} and the above discussion, we distill three properties that underlie a good proportion of the issues we identified.
+However, from Definitions\ \ref{def:naive-pokeability}--\ref{def:dsa} and the above discussion, we distill three properties that help address the issues we identified.
 They are:

 1. *Self-sustainability:* being able to evolve and re-program a system, using itself, while it is running.
 (This is a more intuitive definition that agrees with what we said earlier in Definition\ \ref{def:self-sustainable}.)
 2. *Notational Freedom:* being free to use any notation as desired to create any part of a program, at no additional cost beyond that required to implement the notation itself.
 3. *Explicit Structure:* being able to work with data structures directly, unencumbered by the complexities of parsing and serialising strings.

+## Importance of the Three Properties
-We are interested in exploring, developing, and achieving these three properties in programming systems.
+We are interested in exploring, developing, and achieving the Three Properties in programming systems.
 We will refine and expand these definitions in later chapters, but they are reasonable to start with.
 Each one brings its own advantages to a programming system:

 1. Self-sustainability reduces the accidental complexity of having to make changes using a separate, unfamiliar programming system.
 It also permits *innovation feedback:* anything helpful created using the system can benefit not only other programs sitting atop the system, but also the system's own development.
-2. Notational Freedom makes it easier to use the "\RTFJ".
-Once a programmer has decided what constitutes the latter in their specific context, Notational Freedom means they can use such a tool more easily as a Domain-Specifc Adaptation (Definition\ \ref{def:dsa}).
+2. Notational Freedom makes it easier to use the "\RTFJ" (Definition\ \ref{def:right-tool}).
+Once a programmer has decided what the right tool is in their specific context, Notational Freedom means they can use such a tool more easily as a Domain-Specifc Adaptation (Definition\ \ref{def:dsa}).
 For example, if diagrams are desired, Notational Freedom removes the traditional limitation to use ASCII art.
 More generally, Notational Freedom removes the need to describe graphical constructs using language.
 3. Explicit Structure avoids various pitfalls of strings, both in terms of correctness and convenience.
 Consumers of a structure benefit from an editor that can only save valid structures, and producers benefit by discovering errors early instead of later during consumption.
-Writing programs to use such structures is improved if one does not have to maintain parsing/serialising code or think about escaping.
+Writing programs to use such structures is improved if one does not have to maintain code for parsing and serialising or think about escaping special characters.

 These properties are exhibited occasionally in different systems, as we will mention in Chapters \ref{background} and\ \ref{analysis}.
 However, it is rare to see two or all three present in the same system.
 This rarity suggests they are probably under-explored and under-developed, so we could stand to learn a lot by studying them.
 We do not doubt that these properties have drawbacks in addition to the above advantages, but we stand to gain from these advantages taking us closer to the ideal at the end of Section\ \ref{how-should-things-work}.

+## The Three Properties in Combination
-Furthermore, it is worth exploring the Three Properties in *combination* because they complement each other in the following ways.
-Suppose a system already has Notational Freedom; Self-Sustainability makes it easier to add new notations to it.
-In the converse case of a system lacking Notational Freedom, Self-Sustainability makes it easier to add Notational Freedom *itself* and lets the benefits flow into all aspects of the system's development (this is what we called *innovation feedback*).
-Despite this, both Notational Freedom and Self-Sustainability suffer without Explicit Structure.
-Notational Freedom is impossible to achieve in a world of parsed strings and text editors (this being merely what we term *syntactic* freedom in Section\ \ref{notational-freedom}) so it needs Explicit Structure as a necessary foundation.
-Self-Sustainability is currently best understood as a vague analogy to self-hosting compilers, as we will see in Section\ \ref{precursors-of-self-sustainability}.
-The COLA work follows this view, being unclear how such a property can be achieved in interactive, graphical systems.
-Explicit Structure lets us study these other two properties more purely, without getting confused by the accidental complexities of parsing and escaping.
+It is worth exploring the Three Properties in *combination* because they complement each other in the following ways.

+Suppose a system already has Notational Freedom.
+Self-Sustainability makes it easier to add new notations to it.
+In the converse case of a system lacking Notational Freedom, Self-Sustainability makes it easier to add Notational Freedom *itself* and lets the benefits flow into all aspects of the system's development; this is what we called *innovation feedback*.

+Notational Freedom is impossible to achieve without Explicit Structure.
+In a world of parsed strings and text editors, we are limited to what we will term *syntactic* freedom in Section\ \ref{notational-freedom}.
+Thus, Notational Freedom needs Explicit Structure as a necessary foundation.

+Self-Sustainability also suffers without Explicit Structure.
+Self-Sustainability is vaguely understood by analogy to self-hosting compilers, as we will see in Section\ \ref{precursors-of-self-sustainability}.
+The \ac{COLA} work\ \parencite{COLAs} follows this approach, being unclear how such a property can be achieved in interactive, graphical systems.
+Explicit Structure lets us study the other two Properties more purely, without getting confused by the accidental complexities of parsing and escaping (we will expand on this in Section\ \ref{we-study-the-spherical-cow}).

 We can prioritise the Three Properties based on the above inter-dependencies.
 Our primary goal is to explore Notational Freedom in interactive, graphical programming systems.
 To support this, we should achieve Self-Sustainability.
 To do both of these with minimal distraction, we should make sure to build on a foundation of Explicit Structure.
-We will not follow this order strictly, but it shows a sort of logic as to how each property fits into the bigger picture.
-We see that the only way discover how to achieve these goals is by *doing,* so we work to build a prototype programming system called *BootstrapLab* that makes progress on the Three Properties simultaneously.
+We will not follow this order strictly, but it shows a logic as to how each property fits into the bigger picture.
+We see that the only way to discover how to achieve these goals is by *doing,* so we work to build a prototype programming system called *BootstrapLab* that makes progress on the Three Properties simultaneously.

 # Thesis Statement and Contributions
 The statement of our thesis is as follows: